 Pack an empty water bottle to fill after you pass through security.

-My go-to travel snacks
+My favorite, easy travel snacks

 - A combo of peanut butter-filled pretzels, wasabi peas, almonds, and dried cherries.

 - Apple slices and cheese cubes.
 FYI: Apples keep well in a ziptop bag.

 - Chai Walnuts, Apricot Pecan Crisps, and Coconut Seed Clusters also make the list.

 Because apricots and walnuts are a favorite combination, I turned them into a biscotti recipe.

 Biscotti are a slice and bake, twice-baked cookie.
 The second baking makes them extra crunchy.

 After mixing the dough you pat it into a log.
 Refrigerate the log if you like.
 Great for when time is short, you can mix these then get back to them in a day or two.

 Bake the log.
 Slice the log, then bake the individual cookies.